ragnarok22/cryptobot_python/CONTRIBUTING.md

 ### Translate Documentation

 Help make CryptoBot Python accessible to non-English speakers by contributing translations!
-See [docs/TRANSLATING.md](docs/TRANSLATING.md) for a complete guide on translating the documentation into other languages.
+See the Translation Guide in the documentation for a complete guide on translating the documentation into other languages.

 ### Submit Feedback